powertac/powertac-tournament-scheduler/README.md

 ## Introduction

-The Power TAC Tournament Schedudler is a dynamic jsf web application for scheduling and managing tournaments and experiments between brokers.
+The Power TAC Tournament Scheduler is a dynamic jsf web application for scheduling and managing tournaments between brokers.
 For more information, see http://www.powertac.org.

 ## Getting Started